haipinglu/ScalableML/Lab 1 - Introduction to Spark and HPC.md

   myfile.sh: ASCII text  # Output
   ```

 - Make sure that you are at the correct directory and the file exists using `pwd` (the current working directory) and `ls` (list the content).
-Check the status of your queuing/ running job(s) using `qstat` (jobs not shown are finished already). `qw` means the job is in the queue and waiting to be scheduled. `eqw` means the job is waiting in error state, in which case you should check the error and use `qdel JOB_ID` to delete the job.
+Check the status of your queuing/ running job(s) using `qstat` (jobs not shown are finished already). `qw` means the job is in the queue and waiting to be scheduled. `eqw` means the job is waiting in error state, in which case you should check the error and use `qdel JOB_ID` to delete the job. `r` means the job is running.
 If you want to print out the working directory when your code is running, you would use

   ```python
   import os